 Daniel is given a vision of the future.
 He knows what is coming.
 But how does he respond?
 How does he go about living his life?
 Verse 27 says, “And I, Daniel, was overcome and lay sick for some days.
 Then I rose and went about the king’s business, but I was appalled by the vision and did not understand it.”
-First of all notice that he didn’t just care about himself.
+Notice that he didn’t just care about himself.
 He’s been shown what will happen four hundred years in the future and he is nearly knocked over by it.
 He is sick for days, not only in awe of the vision itself, but what the coming generation of his people will have to face.
 The weight of the spiritual realities doesn’t rest lightly on him.

-But then second, he gets back up and goes back to work because he has a job to do.
+But, second, Daniel gets back up and goes back to work because he has a job to do.
 He doesn’t scare or worry himself into inactivity.
 He gets about the king’s business.
 He keeps living life as he normally would and did his duty.
 It reminds me of the time a man came to John Wesley and asked him, “Mr. Wesley, if you were to die this time tomorrow, what would you do in the remaining twenty-four hours?”
 Wesley pulled out his itinerary from his pocket, he read it to the man, saying “That is what I would do.”

 1. Pursue Fellowship with God